AionNext/BizCod/Programming Guide/Abstract Data Types/Graph.md

 Topological sorting of a graph is a linear ordering of its vertices so that for each directed edge (u, v) in the ordering, vertex u comes before v.

+**Kruskal algorithm to find the minimum spanning tree of a weighted graph**